Strain-induced polar discontinuities in two-dimensional materials from combined first-principles and Schr\"odinger-Poisson simulations: Introduction

 In the context of 3D semiconductor heterostructures the self-consistent solution of coupled Schr\"odinger and Poisson equations has turned out to be extremely useful to predict the charge distribution in doped multilayer systems and even in the case of polar discontinuities in undoped 3D oxides~\cite{Janotti2012}.
 In order to gain additional insight into the properties of strain interfaces in SnSe and complement first-principles results, here we also develop a Schr\"odinger--Poisson (SP) solver specifically designed for 2D materials that properly takes into account the unconventional non-local screening occurring in 2D~\cite{Keldysh1979,cudazzo2011dielectric,Qiu2016}.
 The solution of the 2D SP equations has been validated against first-principles results for the charge density and spatial distribution of free carriers at strain interfaces in SnSe.
 The much cheaper SP approach allows us to extend ab initio calculations and investigate a wide range of strain values and systems sizes that would be otherwise unaffordable.
 This allows us to assess the tunability of the amount of free charge in the wires by strain and to obtain the critical size at which the interfaces start to be metallic.
+Finally we show that the assumption of sharp strain interfaces is not necessary and that the effect is robust against a gradual change in strain across an interface.